beckyydo/Project-1/README.md

 **Possible questions to ask for the data:**

-(1) What effect does regional temperature have on weekly sales?
+(1) What effect does temperature have on weekly sales?

-(2) What effect does regional fuel prices have on weekly sales?
+(2) What effect does fuel prices have on weekly sales?

-(3) What effect does the regional unemployment rate have on weekly sales?
+(3) What effect does the unemployment rate have on sales (seasonal 3 months)?

 (4) What effect does special holiday weeks have on weekly sales?

-(5) How does regular retail price vs markdown price affect weekly sales?
+Thanksgiving, Christmas, New Years, Independence Day

-(6) How does weekly sales affect consumer price index?
+(5) How does weekly sales affect consumer price index?

 <br />